BradyStephenson/bible-data/README.md

 -   BibleData-Reference (each book, chapter, and verse reference in the Bible)
 -   BibleData-Commandments (data about the traditionally enumerated 613 commandments given in Scripture)
+-   BibleData-Person (every named individual in the Bible)
+-   BibleData-PersonLabel (every person's name or title, including the Hebrew or Greek, related Strongs' numbers, and meanings)
+-   BibleData-PersonRelationship (data about the relationships [father, mother, son, daughter, killer, concubine, etc.] between Biblical individuals)
+-   BibleData-PersonVerse (data about each person mentioned in every verse of the Bible)
 -   HebrewStrongs (Strongs' Hebrew Concordance as data)
 -   Naves Topical Dictionary (as data)
 -   Hitchcock's Bible Names Dictionary (as data)